The Transformative Influence of LLMs on Software Development & Developer Productivity: Survey Findings

 Our investigative study encompassed a review of \totalSurveyPapers{} distinct publications, inclusive of conference proceedings, journal articles, and developer surveys.
 The collective outcome extends beyond the confines of the papers specifically referenced in Table~\ref{tab:publications_list} and Table~\ref{tab:reports_list}.
 In addition to these documented findings, we have also integrated our own insights and interpretations.
 The following discussion will state the findings of our survey with our established classification schema.

-Software developers often seek help from numerous sources when they face struggles in their tasks.
-These challenges primarily revolve around searching, navigating, and interpreting source codes, along with associated documentation.
-Expertise in these domains is imperative for activities like feature development and code refactoring to debugging, familiarizing oneself with new technologies, and deployment.
+Software developers often seek help from numerous sources when they face challenges in their tasks.
+These challenges primarily revolve around searching, navigating, and interpreting source codes and associated documentation.
+Expertise in these domains is imperative for activities like feature development and code refactoring, debugging, familiarizing oneself with new technologies, and deployment.

-Often, developers move towards resources like search engines such as Google, knowledge bases like Stack Overflow, any related documentation, or IDE suggestions~\cite{sorte2015use}.
+Often, developers move towards resources like search engines such as Google, knowledge sources like Stack Overflow, any related documentation, or IDE suggestions~\cite{sorte2015use}.
 In an industry setting, reaching out to colleagues for insights is a conventional practice.
 However, this mode of workflow has been greatly influenced by the advent of \llmsabr{}.
-Developers are now frequently consulting AI-powered platforms such as ChatGPT, Copilot, and Tabnine, resulting in significant savings in terms of time and effort.
-Current research highlights an increasing preference for these AI tools, overshadowing IDE suggestions~\cite{sarkar2022like,sofSurvey}.
-Furthermore, the use of such tools can be helpful in managing and preserving legacy codes~\cite{ebert2023generative}.
+Developers are now frequently consulting AI-powered platforms such as ChatGPT, Copilot, and Tabnine, resulting in significant savings in time and effort.
+Current research highlights an increasing preference for these AI tools, overshadowing traditional IDE suggestions~\cite{sarkar2022like,sofSurvey}.
+Furthermore, the use of such tools can help manage and preserve legacy codes~\cite{ebert2023generative}.

-In light of growing privacy concerns, many developers are inclining towards customized \llmsabr{} solutions or opting for sandbox options such as \textbf{Code Llama}~\cite{codellama}.
+In light of growing privacy concerns, many developers are inclining towards customized \llmsabr{} solutions or opting for sandbox options such as Ollama~\cite{ollama}.
 Recent research suggests that a sandboxed environment bolsters security measures~\cite{liu2023wants}.
 Concurrently, another industrial narrative offers guidelines on architecting enterprise-grade \llmsabr{} systems~\cite{githubTutorial}.
 The transition from traditional avenues of assistance to AI-assisted tools is noticeable among an increasing number of developers.
 These \llmabr{} platforms, often trained with vast datasets sourced from the Web, demonstrate capabilities across a wide spectrum of challenges.

 Throughout the software development steps, there has been an extensive application of \llmsabr{}.
-Historically, the focus was on automating workflows through various tools, which were largely limited to specific technology, method, and context~\cite{sorte2015use}.
+Historically, the focus was on automating workflows through various tools, limited primarily to specific technology, method, and context~\cite{sorte2015use}.